๐ฑ Install and Use Git¶

 ๐ Basic Git commands¶

-The default branch of Git were commits are pushed is "master".
+The default branch of Git where commits are pushed is "main".

 git status # see the current status of files for git